Gas boosted solar hot water versus electric boosted solar hot water

 Electric boosted solar hot water systems require a dedicated 16amp circuit for the booster.
 The booster is the only electrical component that can be wired to this circuit.

-The gas line for the gas booster will need to be a minimum 20mm pipe.
+The gas line for the gas booster must be at least 20mm in diameter.
 When the booster is on, it will draw up to 5 cubic meters of gas per hour.
-You may have to upgrade your existing gas pipe and gas meter to cope with the addition of the gas boosted solar hot water system.
+You may need to upgrade your existing gas pipe and gas meter to accommodate a gas-boosted solar hot water system.